Lynsiearagon/component-suggestion-tool/README.md

 ## ABOUT

 - Allows users to search for and use Visa components using a search bar or a menu.
-- I used NextJs - it is a framework for React and provides a nice developer experience.
+- Built using NextJs - it is a framework for React and provides a nice developer experience.
-- I used Tailwind to style the app - this provides a very fast and easy way to style components and create responsive designs.
+- Styled using Tailwind - this provides a very fast and easy way to style components and create responsive designs.

 ## NOTES:

-- TOTAL TIME: ~ 7 HOURS
+- TOTAL TIME: ~ 7.5 HOURS

 - Research and understanding the design.visa.com site took about 1 hour.